Currently, joining MHUC is free!

 Meeting times: Saturdays at 7:00 - 8:00 a.m.
 OR 8:00 - 9:00 a.m. (check the calendar for updates and special events)

-Other locations include Veterans Memorial Park, Park on Wilgrove, and additional parks/greenways around Mint Hill.
+Other locations include Idlewild Park, Park on Wilgrove, Ezell Park, plus additional parks/greenways around Mint Hill.

 You don’t need to own a unicycle to start!

 Many members are happy to let new riders borrow an extra unicycle during a club meeting.
-Eventually, we do encourage buying your own unicycle, so you can practice at home.
+We highly encourage buying your own unicycle, so you can practice at home.

 We can help you choose a unicycle based on your goals and budget.
 We can also advise you on unicycles to avoid, so you don’t waste money on the wrong type.